Mohamedamin-Mohamed/Job-Bazaar-Frontend/README.md

   npm test: Runs the test suite.

 ## Contribution
-We welcome contributions to improve the Job Bazaar frontend.
+I welcome contributions to improve the Job Bazaar frontend.
 To contribute:

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature-branch-name).